tuesy/jimmypoll/README.md

 # Overview

-JimmyPoll is an Altspace app for running polls or quizes.
-Hosts asks questions and people vote in real-time.
-Great for breaking the ice at meetups or surveying the team at meetings or even playing a trivia game.
+JimmyPoll is an Altspace app for running polls.
+Hosts ask questions and people vote in real-time.
+Great for breaking the ice at meetups, surveying the team at meetings or even playing a trivia game.
 It's easy to put up a question on-the-fly or preload a set questions.

 There's a demo Altspace world here: https://account.altvr.com/worlds/1046572460192825569/spaces/1741224889605423539